proudCobolWriter/lua-ez-delaunay/README.md

 ## [Benchmarking](/tests/StarterPlayerScripts/LocalScript)

-### DISCLAIMER: The following samples might not be very accurate as they were tested in Roblox, therefore they should only be used as a reference.
+### DISCLAIMER: The following samples might not be very accurate as it was tested within Roblox Studio, therefore they should only be regarded as an approximate reference.
 The runtime can vary over different lua environments.

+> **Note**
+> Benchmark hardware specs: *Intel core i5 4460 @ 3.2GHz, 8GB DDR3-1600MHz, NVidia GT705, Windows 10 64-bit*

 ![](/tests/benchmarkGraph.png)